 Native North America Gathering poster (Colin Medley photo)

 The following day, the veteran artists assembled at the life-affirming Wabano Centre for Aboriginal Health in Vanier, a few blocks from where I met w/ Willie Dunn back in 2013.
 A basket of beautifully crafted drums and rattles were brought out to play along to an spontaneous series of songs, stories, and poetry.
 A big thanks to Sylvie and everyone at the Centre.
 Willie Thrasher gifted everyone with his spirited version of Redbone's "Alcatraz," a personal favourite, that reaches deep into my soul each and every time.
-With chilli, butter, bread, and non-alcoholic beverages in hand, we filled the spacious boardroom for a complete screening of Alanis's Amisk.
+With chilli, butter, bread, and non-alcoholic beverages in hand, we filled the building's spacious boardroom for a full screening of Alanis's Amisk.
 To watch Duke watch his younger self deliver his landmark poem "Old Woman" with a fire so intense as to light the world on fire reminded me that he did just that, and continues to do so, creating real change in society through his open contributions, for example, with the Toronto District School Board.
 Music industry be damned!
 This is for the children!
 This is for the arts!
 This is for the spirit!

 Willy Mitchell at the Wabano Centre (Kevin Howes photo)

 Native North America Gathering and friends at the Wabano Centre (Chris Gergley photo)